mvaganov/CmdLineAsteroids/notes.md

 			}
 ...
 ```

-`voice`
+test the particles code

+### voice
-the particles explode out differently with each runtime. but they don't look like an explosion yet.
+the particles spread out differently with each runtime. but they don't look like an explosion yet.

-`scene`
+### scene
 src/MrV/GameEngine/Particle.cs
 ```
 ...